markdbenson/markbenson.io/_source/interviews/2023-08-14-mansion-global.md

 categories: interviews
 ---

-[Interviewed][ln1] for a piece Rebecca Bratburd in Mansion Global on the expanding adoption and usability of home automation technology in the kitchen.
+[Interviewed][ln1] for a piece by Rebecca Bratburd in Mansion Global on the expanding adoption and usability of home automation technology in the kitchen.

 > The kitchen is the heart of the home—and often, the heart of smart-home technology, according to Mark Benson, the head of SmartThings, a subsidiary of Samsung.
 >